mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 ###### Channel Function

-The Fixture Type Attribute is assinged to a Channel Function and defines the function of its DMX Range.
+The Fixture Type Attribute is assigned to a Channel Function and defines the function of its DMX Range.
 (XML node `<ChannelFunction>`).
 The currently defined XML attributes of channel function are specified in [table 48](#user-content-table-48 ).